muhdfdeen/PartyAnimals/README.md

 > [!IMPORTANT]
 > This project is currently in alpha development.
 Breaking changes can be expected, and some features may not work as intended.
 Use at your own risk.

-A Minecraft plugin for Paper servers that spawns interactive piñata entities.
-Players work together to break piñatas and earn configurable rewards through a chance-based system with permission support.
+A Minecraft plugin for Paper servers that spawns interactive pinata entities.
+Players work together to break pinatas and earn configurable rewards through a chance-based system with permission support.

 ## Features

-- Configure piñata entity types, health, scale and spawn locations
+- Configure pinata entity types, health, scale and spawn locations
 - **Flexible Reward System**:
   - Chance-based reward distribution
   - Permission-restricted rewards (optional)